Tulamba

 Tulamba (also Tulambah) (تلَمبہ) is a small town in Punjab, Pakistan.
-Tulamba is situated on the eastern edge of the Ravi River, between the cities of Abdul Hakeem and Mian Channu.
-Prior to 1985 Tulamba belonged to the district of Multan, but in 1985 it was included within Mian Channu Tehsil in the newly formed Khanewal District.
+Tulamba is situated on the eastern bank of the Ravi River, between the cities of Abdul Hakeem and Mian Channu.
+Prior to 1985, Tulamba was administered as part of the district of Multan, but in 1985 it was included in Mian Channu Tehsil of the newly formed Khanewal District.
 Tulamba's population is nearly 50,000.
 The spoken language is Rachnavi Punjabi.
 A native of Tulamba is referred to as a Tulmabvi.

 History

 Tulamba is more than 2,500 years old.
 Archaeological digs have uncovered four distinct layers, belonging to the Hindu, Buddhist, Muslim, Sikh civilisations.
 The coins of several prior governments have been excavated here.

 Tulamba saw the influence of several Mahajanapada of ancient India, mainly Gandhara, Kamboja and Magadha.
 By 400-300 BCE, the region came under the influence of several Magadha dynasties of eastern India.
 The first was that of the Nanda Empire of ancient India from 300 BCE, and with the rise of Chandragupta Maurya, the region came under the complete control of the Mauryan Empire.
 After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, much of the region came under the rule of Chandragupta Maurya of ancient India.
 Chandragupta and Seleucus made a peace settlement in 304 BCE.
 Selecucus Nucator ceded the satrapies, including those in Chitral to the expanding Mauryan Empire.
 The alliance was solidified with a marriage between Chandragupta Maurya and a princess of the Seleucid Empire.
 The outcome of the arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.
 Afterward, the region was briefly and nominally controlled by the Shunga Empire.
 However, with the decline of the Shungas, the region passed to local Hindu and Buddhist rulers, and interrupted by foreign rulers.
 Many of these foreign rulers, like the Indo-Parthians, Sakas, and Kushans converted to Hinduism and Buddhism, and promoted these Indian religions throughout Central and South Asia.
 The region reached its height under the Buddhist ruler Kanishka the Great.
 After the fall of the Kushans, the region came under the control of the Gupta Empire of ancient India.
 During the period, Hindu and Buddhist art and architecture flourished in the area.

+Tulamba was listed in the Ain-i-Akbari as a pargana in sarkar Multan, counted as part of the Bari Doab.
+It was assessed at 1,200,778 dams in revenue and supplied a force of 800 cavalry and 5,000 infantry.